luisfmsonegrao/MedicalBot/README.md

   The user can interact with **MedicalBot** in two ways:
   - through a `Gradio` UI.
 The UI is defined in `medicalbot_ui.py` and can be launched by running the script as a module from the command line: `python -m src.agent_ui.medicalbot_ui`.
 When the user submits a query through the UI, an `AWS Lamdba` function is triggered and executes `orchestrate` from `orchestrator.py`.
 The answer to the user query is displayed in the `Gradio` UI.
 Feedback on each answer can be provided by the user through 'thumbs-up' and 'thumbs-down' buttons.
 This feedback is currently not processed.
-  - by invoking 'orchestrate' directly, as exemplified in `test_agent_orchestrator` in `\notebooks`.
-This bypasses the `AWS Lambda` endpoint but still queries the Amazon Bedrock and Amazon Athana databases and prompts the foundation model through Amazon Bedrock.

   A typical interaction with the **MedicalBot** will look like this:
   ![MedicalBot UI](./resources/figures/medicalbot_UI.png)